 Fragrant & Flavorful Chai Pudding

 Regardless of the season, I think there is nothing more comforting than a good custard at the end of the meal.
-Depending on your mood, it can be spice-filled or mild and enriched with eggs or eggless.
-Garnish chai pudding with a dollop of whipped cream, sweet and salty nuts, or just plain, baked or held together with a little gelatin.
+Depending on your mood, this dessert can be chai-spiced, or I have added another twist for this pudding.
+I love the licorice-scented warmth of toasted star anise, and it makes for an unusually delicious treat.
+Regardless of the spicing you choose, garnish it with a dollop of whipped cream, sweet and salty nuts, or a simple dusting of confectioner’s sugar.
 Whatever your choices, this dessert is cool and creamy.

 Sweet & Creamy Chai Pudding